 When an LEP individual first appears in the courtroom, judicial officers will determine whether the individual requires an interpreter.
-Pursuant to Standard 2.10 of California's Standards of Judicial Administration, the Court will typically examine the party or witness to determine whether an interpreter is needed when: (1) a party or counsel requests such examination or (2) it appears to the court that the party or witness may not understand or speak English well enough to participate fully in the proceedings.
+Pursuant to Standard 2.10 of California's Standards of Judicial Administration, the judicial officer will typically examine the party or witness to determine whether an interpreter is needed when: (1) a party or counsel requests such examination or (2) it appears to the judicial officer that the party or witness may not understand or speak English well enough to participate effectively in the proceedings.